sksksk2024/Wings/notes.md

 1 composed in 3 cool squares with animation with the parallettes

 1 about What are these(parallettes) and the contact to purchase them?
+ps: put the sliders below, and in 2 columns

 below everything is:
 1 thin line